- Grad Students

 - Resume Workshop.
 The Career Center holds regular resume workshops each week.
 Once you have your resume drafted, stop by for a Same-Day Session for a critique.

 - Research the employers.
 Spend a few minutes researching the employers who are attending.
-The list below is updated regularly and will be posted as a downloadable 'Spring Career Fair Guide' in early April.
+The list below is updated regularly and will be posted as a downloadable 'Summer Career Fair Guide' in early June.
 Research those employers you’re interested in meeting with by visiting their web sites and doing a quick review of them online and in trade magazines.

 - Practice your approach.
 What do you want the employer to know about you?
 Which of your skills and past experiences do you want to highlight?
 Have a short 15-second “sales pitch” ready and make sure to build in some good questions of your own to ask the employer.